-The friend, she relates, was in the gondola (presumably at Ajax) with a ski instructor and some of his students.
-“The instructor began talking about the X Games and how snowboarding was an such ugly sport and that it was a good thing that they ‘wear baggy clothes’ to cover up the ugliness that is snowboarding.
+The friend, she relates, was in the gondola with a ski instructor and some of his students.
+“The instructor began talking about the X Games and how snowboarding was such an ugly sport and that it was a good thing that they ‘wear baggy clothes’ to cover up the ugliness that is snowboarding.
 One of them even said, ‘It’s a good thing there aren’t any snowboarders in here’ (the gondola).
 They looked at Nancy, and ignored what they obviously knew, that she was indeed a snowboarder.”

 Humorist Dave Barry took a more lighthearted view of matters in 1995 when he summed up the conflict this way: “Skiers view snowboarders as a menace; snowboarders view skiers as Elmer Fudd.”